-Last Updated on 25th August 2021 by
+Last Updated on 4th April 2024 by Pauline

 We used to think that the name chicken tenders was simply a marketing term made up by some company to make their brand of chicken meat sound more appealing.